abhijitvariyar/lsb-steganography/README.md

+# LSB Steganography with AES Encryption
-Image Steganography is a method of encrypted data storage where data is stored in an image by manipulating the pixel information of the image with the data that needs to be stored.
+LSB Steganography is a method of encrypted data storage where data is stored in an image by manipulating the pixel information of the image with the data that needs to be stored.

 This project performs Image Steganography of data encrypted using Advanced Encryption Standard (AES).
 This